SpikeInterface/spikeinterface/doc/contribute.rst

 To contribute to SpikeInterface, a user/developer can help us integrate in a new recorded file format, a new sorted file format, or a new spike sorting algorithm.

-This package uses poetry_.
 Please run tests locally before making a pull request.

 .. toctree::
    :maxdepth: 1